Tourism in TurkeyTurkey recorded a total of 16 million tourists in 2020, ranking 15th in the world in absolute terms.

 With over 7000 km of coastline on the Mediterranean Sea and the Black Sea, there are countless opportunities for bathing holidays in a Mediterranean climate.
 Most popular are the Aegean Sea in the northwest and the Turkish Riviera in the south of the country.
 Due to the lack of industry near the coast, the water quality here has achieved top marks for decades, and impressive standing and underwater images regularly grace the catalogs of the travel industry.

 The different understanding of the law in the mainly Western countries compared with Turkey often has a problematic effect.
 While public expression of opinion is accepted or customary in many countries, it is viewed far more restrictively in Turkey.
-For example, the foreign offices of Germany and Austria issued travel warnings in 2018.
+In the past, the foreign offices of some countries issued travel warnings on several occasions.

 Data in the chart are given in millions of tourists.
 The red line represents the average of all 18 countries in Western Asia.

-Revenues in tourismIn 1995, tourism revenues amounted to 4.96 bn USD, or about 2.9 percent of the gross national product.
-This corresponded to about 7.73 m tourists at that time and roughly 642 USD per person.
-Within 24 years, the country's dependence on tourism has increased noticeably.
-In the last year of the survey, the revenue now amounts to 42.35 bn USD, accounting for 5.6 percent of the gross national product.
-Each visitor now spends an average of 818 USD for his holiday in Turkey.
+Revenues in tourismIn 1995, tourism revenues amounted to 4.96 billion USD, or about 2.9 percent of the gross national product.
+This corresponded to about 7.73 million tourists at that time and roughly 642 USD per person.
+Within 25 years, the country's dependence on tourism has increased noticeably.
+Before the outbreak of the Covid-19 pandemic, sales took up $41.42 billion billion, 5.4 percent of gross national product.
+Thus, each visitor spent an average of $800 on their vacation in Turkey.

 All data for Turkey in detail